© Crown copyright 2017

 - Higher apprentices could earn £150,000 more on average over their lifetime compared to those with level 3 vocational qualifications.

-- Nearly 9 out of 10 (89%) apprentices were satisfied with their apprenticeship overall, and nearly three quarters (72%) were very satisfied.
+- Nearly 9 out of 10 (89%) apprentices were satisfied with their apprenticeship overall, and 97% of apprentices said their ability to do the job had improved.

 - The majority (92%) of apprentices in work felt that their apprenticeship had had a positive impact on their career.